 To this day, he remains one of the favourites of the British royal family and carries Queen Elizabeth’s coat of arms on his bottle.

 Dubonnet and Gin

 Dubonnet – a sweetened wine-based aperitif – is mixed with gin and lots of ice and topped with a slice of lemon.
-Dubonnet was also a favourite of the Queen Mother.
+The Dubonnet liquor was also a favourite of the Queen Mother.

 Hock is a British term for German white wine.
 The queen enjoys white wine on occasion.

-This bottled drinking water from the springs of the Malvern hills has been appreciated by the British royal family for centuries.
-It is reported that Queen Elizabeth enjoys several large bottles a day and refuses to travel without her.
+This bottled drinking water from the springs of the Malvern hills is one of the British royal family favorites, for centuries.
+According to some information, Queen Elizabeth enjoys several large bottles a day and refuses to travel without her.

 Portuguese Mateus Rosé